Krnsand/rock-paper-scissors-lizard-spock/README.md

 I would like to take the opportunity to thank:

-- My mentor André Aquilina for guidance, encouragement and patience, as well as inspiration, tips and tricks throughout the project
+- My mentor André Aquilina for guidance and patience throughout the project, as well as help with the checkWinner function

-- My friend Viktor Hesselbom for introducing me to flex and taking the time to help me with text alignments when I just couldn't manage
+- My friend Viktor Hesselbom for taking the time to help me with parts of my project

 ---